 - You had an excellent track record and were a good employee.
 You did nothing to require disciplinary action yet were fired suddenly.

-Contact Bader Law Firm, LLC about Workers’ Compensation Retaliation
+Contact Bader Scott Injury Lawyers about Workers’ Compensation Retaliation

 Employers may not be allowed to fire you because you file for workers’ compensation, but that doesn’t mean they won’t try to come up with other excuses for termination.
-If you are fearful about losing your job or being treated poorly because of your injury, we encourage you to contact Bader Law Firm, LLC, for help.
+If you are fearful about losing your job or being treated poorly because of your injury, we encourage you to contact Bader Scott Injury Lawyers, for help.
 In our experience, employers are far less likely to fire a worker when he or she has an attorney.
 Contact us today at 678-562-5595 for a free consultation.